MartinN11/2020-ws_domn/slides.md

 * Files and directories have three operation privileges available: read ®, write (w) and execute (x)
 * System user can perform different operations depending on their operation privileges and the groups this user belongs to

 ---

 ### 7. Problems of Ownership

+* Ownership & permission errors can occur when account has been moved or file owner was modified
+    * Run through the process to repair user permissions or adjusting files ownership directly -> intended user will regain access
-* Permission issue occurs when an application (or system user) is performing unauthorized operation in the filesystem
+Permission issue occurs when an application (or system user) is performing unauthorized operation in the filesystem
-* GibHub example -> Microsoft program causes problems when used on MacOS
+* GibHub example -> Microsoft program causes problems when used on Mac

 ---